-Evaluation Standards Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply with requirements 1.
-Education Programme Objectives, Learning Outcomes and their Compliance with the Programme \boxtimes 2.
-Teaching Methodology and Organisation, Adequacy Evaluation of Programme Mastering \boxtimes 3.
-Student Achievements, Individual Work with them \boxtimes 4.
-Providing Teaching Resources \boxtimes 5.
-Teaching Quality Enhancement Opportunities
+Complies with Substantially Partially Does not Evaluation requirements complies with complies with comply with requirements requirements requirements Standards

+1. Education Programme Objectives, Learning Ou tcomes and their Compliance with the Programme × 2.
+Teaching Methodology and Organisation, Adequacy Evaluation of Programme Mastering 3.
+Student Achievements, Individual Work with them ⊠ 4.
+Providing Teaching Resources ⊠ 5.
+Teaching Quality Enhancement Opportunities ×